A pedagogical history of compactness: Possible motivations for compactness

 \subsection{Spaces of continuous functions}

-A second motivation for the notion of compactness was the study of abstract topological spaces like spaces of continuous functions, $C^0$.
-In $C^0$, points are functions (whereas in $[a,b]$ points are real numbers).
-The properties of $[a,b]$ alone might not have been seen as important to generalize if it wasn't the case that the properties seemed to be important in more abstract spaces as well.

-However it turned out that infinite dimensional spaces like $C^0$ were not as well-behaved as finite dimensional spaces like $R^n$.
-For instance, closed, bounded subsets of continuous functions on $R^n$ do not necessarily have the Bolzano-Weierstrass or open-cover property.
+A second motivation for the notion of compactness was the study of abstract topological spaces such as spaces of continuous functions,\footnote{We could just as well take $C^0$ on any set $\Omega$.} $C^0[a,b]$.
+In $C^0[a,b]$, points are functions (whereas in $[a,b]$ points are real numbers).
+The properties of $[a,b]$ alone might not have been seen as important to generalize if it weren't the case that these properties seemed to be important in more abstract spaces as well.
+However, it turned out that infinite dimensional spaces like $C^0[a,b]$ were not as well-behaved as finite dimensional spaces like $\mathbb{R}$.
+For instance, closed, bounded subsets of continuous functions on $\mathbb{R}$ do not necessarily have the Bolzano-Weierstrass or open-cover property.
 The work in this area was done by Ascoli and Arzel\`{a} in the last decades of the 1800's.

-The following example~\cite[p.
-238]{kell} illustrates that a closed, bounded subset of continuous functions on $R^n$ is not, in our modern language, sequentially compact.

-Consider $B$, the set of continuous functions, $f$, defined on $[0,1]$ with $\|f\|<1$.
-(This is the closed unit ball in $C^0[0,1]$ and $\|$ $\|$ is the sup norm.)
+The following example illustrates that a closed, bounded subset of continuous functions on $\mathbb{R}$ is not, in our modern language, sequentially compact.
+Consider $B$, the set of continuous functions, $f$, defined on $[0,1]$ with $\|f\| \leq1$.
+(This is the closed unit ball in $C^0[a,b]$ and $\|$ $\|$ is the sup norm.)
 We will show that there is a sequence in $B$ that does not have a convergent subsequence.
 Let $f_n(x)=x^n$.
-It lies in $B$.
-But we cannot find a subsequence that converges to a function in $C^0$.
-Suppose $f$ is such a function.
+This sequence lies in $B$, but we cannot find a subsequence that converges to a function in $C^0[a,b]$.
+Suppose to the contrary $f$ is such a function.
 Then